 5 years ago in 2013, I had the pleasure of spending 48 hours in Leipzig, the city of music and of heroes which included a short detour to the fortress /former POW camp in Colditz as part of my German Wanderlust tour.
 Fast forward to 2018, I returned for another visit to see how the city had grown and changed.
 This article shares some of my favourite moments from both trips.
 I hope you find this guide to the best things to do in Leipzig useful.
 PS If you are planning a trip to Berlin, checkout my freshly updated guide to the 26 best free things to do in Berlin.
 Also, after the pandemic restrictions lifted, I went back to Leipzig for a weekend- this is what happened.

 9:30am: Arrive at Leipzig Hauptbahnhof

-Emerging from the glorious passenger terminal of Leipzig’s railway station (one of the largest in Europe) the first sensible thing I do is ditch the guidebook and wonder aimlessly around the Old Town.
+Emerging from the glorious passenger terminal of Leipzig’s railway station the first sensible thing I do is ditch the guidebook and wonder aimlessly around the Old Town.

 First thing I notice walking out of the Hauptbahnhof is this huge colourful mural with cartoon like Muppets on one of the buildings.
 Love the character and colours of this work of art.
 However the identity of the artist is a mystery to me and the locals.